 WHERE DID THE KETOGENIC DIET COME FROM?

-Fast-forward to 1911, modern research emerged to explore how fasting can help cure epilepsy.
+Around 1911, modern research emerged to explore how fasting can help cure epilepsy.
 This study found that when patients consumed lower-calorie diets combined with periods of fasting, they experienced fewer seizures.
 Not long after, in the 1920’s and 1930’s other doctors found that modifying fat intake, lowering starches and sugars was what provided better results for patients, rather than a general lower caloric intake.

-HOW DID THE KETOGENIC DIET BECOME MAINSTREAM
+HOW DID THE KETOGENIC DIET BECOME MAINSTREAM?

 HOW DOES THE KETOGENIC DIET WORK?